 The drive wheels are driven differently, and the turning point is anywhere on the main axle line.
 Casters on the front or back just swivel to follow the movement and take the load.
 The tyres might rotate on the spot, but don't actually skid sideways.
 Disruption to the earth or vegetation is low.

 The mainstream applications for tracked vehicles are

 On the other hand, there are two mainstream vehicle types which are designed to drive over vegetation with minimal damage or disturbance

 This should give us a clue as to what drive forms are suitable for agricultural robots.
 Robots are about new technology but they do not change laws of physics, and generations of smart people have solved many agricultural problems already.

 Tracked vehicles are good at getting into inaccessible places, but the majority of farm land is not inaccessible (goat farms notwithstanding).
-Tracked vehicles work well on steep slopes, but golf-cars and zero-turn lawnmowers also have a very low center of gravity.
+Tracked vehicles work well on steep slopes, but golf-cars and zero-turn lawnmowers also have a very low centre of gravity.

 In short, farmers care about the protection of their vegetation.
 Chewing up crops damages the crops, and results in a lower yield.
 A pasture that gets chewed up is a pasture which will be covered with weeds next year, which will mean lower productivity, more work and possibly having to use use more poison.
 A tracked robot is likely to create more work than it saves.

 Further, tracked vehicles are inefficient - they need more energy to drive them.
 A fossil fuelled tracked vehicle will be more expensive to run (and pollute more), and a battery powered vehicle will not last as long between recharges.